 - Wash hands with soap and water.

 - Drain and rinse garbanzo beans.
-In a food processor or blender combine garbanzo beans, garlic, cumin, salt and olive oil.
+In a food processor or blender combine garbanzo beans, garlic, cumin, salt, olive oil and lemon juice.
 Blend until smooth.
+May add 2-4 Tablespoons of water to reach desired consistency.

 - Serve with fresh vegetables or pita chips.